 Dershem’s hearing before a workers’ compensation judge included two expert witnesses.
 Dershem’s expert witness was a general family practice physician who had not treated him for any eye injuries, while the defense called an ophthalmologist.
 The ophthalmologist performed an eye examination and argued that Dershem’s eye damage could not have been caused by a chemical spray to the face.
 The judge found this to be credible proof and denied Mr. Dershem’s total disability benefits and medical bills.

 Dershem’s case is one of many that may have gone differently had the claimant met their burden of proof to tie injuries to work-related accidents.
 When injured workers face resistance from their employer or the workers’ compensation insurance, seeking an experienced attorney immediately is crucial to strengthening their case.

 At Schmidt Kramer, our years of experience mean that you are investing in a strong legal team that has the resources and network necessary to provide you with the solid representation you deserve, from your own attorney down to credible expert witnesses.
-If you have been denied workers’ compensation benefits, do not waste time—seek the help of the Pennsylvania workers’ compensation attorneys at Schmidt Kramer today.
+If you have been denied workers’ compensation benefits, do not waste time—seek the help of the Lancaster workers’ compensation attorneys at Schmidt Kramer today.